kaidez/kaidez.github.io/_posts/2022-09-14-search-autocomplete.md

 thumb-image: search-autocomplete-thumb.jpg
 ---

-My employer has a lot of acronyms for a lot of terms used during the day.
+My employer has a lot of acronyms for a lot of terms we use on the job during the day.
 I created a proof-of-concept for an acronym search engine, with the goal of releasing it internally.

 It had been a few months since I coded up something app-like, especially with JavaScript.
 So I created this using a few coding things I hadn't really played with yet.